Świerczewo, Szczecin: History

-Between 1935 and 1936, the Postal Neighbourhood (Osiedle Pocztowe; Postsiedlung Sucksdorf) was developed between the current Ku Słońcu, Miarki, Pięknej, and Sucharskiego Streets, with the construction of apartment buildings.
-Before 1945, it had a population of around five thousand people. Świerczewo was further developed with mid-rise housing estates in the 1970s and 1980s.
-In the 1970s, the housing estate known as the Friendship Estate (Osiedle Przyjaźni), was developed between Dwudziestego Szóstego Kwietnia Street, Santocka Street, Witkiewicza Street, and the railway tracks.
+the current Witkiewicza, Santocka, Dwudziestego Szóstego Kwietnia, and Derdowskiego Streets.
+Between 1935 and 1936, the housing estate of the Postal Estate (Osiedle Pocztowe; Postsiedlung Sucksdorf) was also developed between the current Ku Słońcu, Miarki, Pięknej, and Sucharskiego Streets, with the construction of the mid-rise apartment buildings.
+Prior to 1945, it had a population of around five thousand people. Świerczewo was further developed with addition of more mid-rise apartment buildings in the 1970s and 1980s.
+In the 1970s, the housing estate, known as the Friendship Estate (Osiedle Przyjaźni), was developed between Dwudziestego Szóstego Kwietnia Street, Santocka Street, Witkiewicza Street, and the railway tracks.